 Where do OU students intern?

-Oglethorpe students have recently completed internships at The Carter Center, CNN, Georgia Pacific, Atlanta Magazine, Zoo Atlanta, the Atlanta History Center, and the Georgia State Legislature, to name only a few.
-In addition to these Atlanta-based internships, the A_LAB has resources and affiliations with nationwide opportunities, such as the Washington Center in Washington, D.C.
-For more information and a complete listing of internships, visit our A_LAB Internships site.
+Oglethorpe students have recently completed internships at The Carter Center, CNN, UPS, Walt Disney Company, Centers for Disease Control and Prevention (CDC), Third Rail Studios, Georgia Pacific, Atlanta Magazine, Zoo Atlanta, the Atlanta History Center, and the Georgia State Legislature, to name only a few.
+In addition to these Atlanta-based internships, Career Development has resources and affiliations with nationwide opportunities, such as the Washington Center in Washington, D.C.
+For more information and a complete listing of internships, visit our Career Development site.